michal-kulakowski/atp-demo/README.md

 Refer to `doc/use.html`

+## Changelog
+Version 1.0

+* initial release
+Version 2.0

+* added remediation script example
+* no restart on installation required anymore

 ## Future Enhancements

 * Script to artificially create traffic baseline so that it can be shown in the demo
-* Add DHCP logs, additional discovery data and remediation script to demonstrate port quarantining on switch